NidzR/it-academy-with-nida-rizwan/README.md

 # it-academy-with-nida-rizwan
-This is my first repository
+This is my first repository.
+Author-Nida Rizwan